Florida Keys Islands Guide (w/ Beach Info, Photos & Attractions)

 Smathers Beach is the largest public beach in Key West, approximately a half mile long, and is located at mile marker zero on the Atlantic Ocean.
 One of the most popular beaches in Key West, Smathers hosts an estimated 150,000 visitors every year!
 With incredible views, crystal-clear water, beautiful palm trees, and diverse wildlife, it’s easy to see why so many people choose Smathers Beach for their Florida Keys retreat.

 Smathers Beach is just one of many beaches located across the island.
-Other popular beaches to explore while in Key West include:
+Other popular public beaches to explore while in Key West include:

 - Dog Beach